biocswirl-dev-team/learning_resources/CSHL_workshop/Intro_worksheet.md

 ## [1] "matrix" "array"
 ```

-Use [r,c] to access elements of a matrix
+Use [row,column] to access elements of a matrix

 ```r
 matx[1,3] # Access the 3th element of the first row